Usage Based Pricing, the Holy Grail of SaaS Pricing?

 The adoption of usage-based pricing models in B2B SaaS has increased significantly in the past five years.
 It has become the new standard, with three out of five SaaS companies now implementing or testing this pricing model.
 This begs the question: how did we reach this point?

-saas companies and usage based pricing
+usage based pricing

 This is especially true for SaaS companies that are using innovative technologies that are well-suited for usage-based models: